East Garo Hills district: Languages

+Garo is the most spoken language in the district, with 93.73% as of 2011.
 East Garo's languages include A'Tong, a Tibeto-Burman language spoken by 10,000 people in Bangladesh and India.

 Flora and fauna

 In 1986 East Garo Hills district, along with its sister districts South and West Garo Hills, became home to Nokrek National Park.
 The park has an area of 47 km2.